 About the workshop

-The workplace is becoming more challenging as individuals are expected to perform in ever-changing organisations.
+The workplace is becoming more challenging as individuals are expected to perform in ever-changing organisations, more so now than ever in view of the global pandemic.
 Internal disagreements can arise in any workplace, and where there is workplace interaction there will inevitably be disagreement and dispute from time to time.
-This can lead to conflict which, if unresolved, can be costly to both individuals and the organisation.
-Managers need to be skilful interveners who can facilitate constructive discussions with those in dispute, and then get the respective parties to identify and work towards reaching mutually agreed solutions that restore long-term respectful professional working relationships.
+These can lead to conflict which, if unresolved, can be costly to both individuals and the organisation.
+We have had to change and adapt our ways of working due to the global pandemic and managers need to be skilful interveners who can facilitate constructive discussions with those in dispute.
 This workshop is designed to lead to a better understanding of how to address and resolve issues early before they escalate.
 The workshop will focus on how to respond appropriately and to manage disputes in a fair and equitable manner.
-You will learn how to use alternative dispute resolution techniques such as negotiation and mediation.
-Scenarios and role play will also play an important part of the programme.
+You will learn how to use alternative dispute resolution techniques through role play and exploring different scenarios.

 What the workshop will cover